Frequently Asked Questions

 Myofascial Release is a manual therapy technique.
 It can be performed by a properly trained therapist (PT/OT/MT).
 Your health insurance will pay for Myofascial Release if it is done under Physical or Occupational Therapy but not Massage Therapy.

 Internal pelvic floor treatment is not allowable under the Massage Practice.
-It requires a doctor’s prescription and must be done under the PT or OT license.
+It must be done under the PT or OT license.

-What is Physical Therapy, Occupational Therapy & Massage Therapy?
+What is Physical Therapy and Massage Therapy?
 How are they different?

 Physical Therapy – A scope of practice primarily concerned with the remediation of impairments and disabilities while promoting mobility, functional ability, quality of life and movement potential through the use of examination, diagnosis, physical intervention techniques and passive modality agents carried out by physical therapists.